davewalker5/TelloCommander/README.md

 [![Language](https://img.shields.io/badge/language-c%23-blue.svg)](https://github.com/davewalker5/TelloCommander/)
 [![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/davewalker5/TelloCommander)](https://github.com/davewalker5/TelloCommander/)

 > **_NOTE:_** The separate Tello Commander Database and demo application repositories have been merged with the TelloCommander repository.
-The README has been updated and the Wiki is being updated and the intention is to provide better "getting started" documentation as part of the updates
+The intention is to update the README and the Wiki to provide further guidance on the merged repository structure

 ## About